 They are usually effective in increasing the recovery of nitrogen fertilizer in row crops, but the level of effectiveness depends on external conditions and their benefits are most likely to be seen at less than optimal nitrogen rates.

+The increasing concern of the negative impacts associated with the release of reactive nitrogen from highly fertilized agro-ecosystems is driving the global Nitrification inhibitors market.
 According to the IPCC, around 1% (but potentially as much as 5%) of ammonia is converted to nitrous oxide.
 An increase of ammonia release from fertilizers and manures of 65% could, therefore, have important implications for nitrous oxide emissions.
-Additionally, increasing adoption of nitrogen stabilizers would propel the growth of global Nitrification Inhibitors Market within the forecast period.
+Additionally, increasing the adoption of nitrogen stabilizers would propel the growth of global Nitrification Inhibitors Market within the forecast period.

-Information on the efficacy and the ability of the inhibitors to decrease nitrous oxide production under Australian conditions is also minimal.
+Nitrification inhibitors show great potential to reduce nitrous oxide emissions, but their effectiveness is not consistent across different soils, crops, and climates.Information on the efficacy and the ability of the inhibitors to decrease nitrous oxide production under Australian conditions is also minimal.
 The unproven effectiveness of nitrification inhibitors might hamper the market growth.

 Global nitrification inhibitors market is segmented by the type as Nitrapyrin, Dicyandiamide (DCD), DMPP, and Others.